AalindG/PatientProject/README.md

 ## Build & Serve

-Run the project using `npm start`.
+Run the project using `node server` or `nodemon`.

 ## Development server

-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files(Angular only).
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source 'js' files.
+Also, in order to view changes for frontend, run `ng build --watch`.

 ## Testing API

-APIs can be tested on `http://localhost:3000/`
+APIs can be tested on `http://localhost:3000/` using Postman